Donda 2: Music and themes

 Donda 2 is a hip-hop album.
 The album was described in multiple reviews as seeming unfinished, with Alphonse Pierre of Pitchfork viewing it as an "undercooked" album posing as an "ever-changing art piece" that may remain incomplete.
 A production style that incorporates "see-sawing synth patterns" was observed by The Guardian journalist Alexis Petridis in his review of the album, who also commented that there is a lack of focus, seeing certain songs as resembling demos.
 According to HipHopDX writer Matthew Ritchie, large stretches of the production demonstrate West's "attention to detail" that creates a background for songs.

 West delves into relationship problems between himself and Kim Kardashian on Donda 2, particularly discussing their divorce.
 Thematically, this topic drew comparisons to West's fourth studio album 808s & Heartbreak (2008) from numerous writers.
 He goes into detail about the divorce, focusing on his many emotions and insecurities.
 West directs insults towards comedian Pete Davidson, who became Kardashian's new partner.
 West also addresses his family's concerns, disregarding them.
 He conveys a bitter and self-pitying outlook, seeking the sympathy of others, while showing a lack of both happiness and empathy.

-In the 2025 streaming release of Donda 2, vocals that replace mumble on the Stem Player release of the album are entirely AI generated.
-The lyrics, none of which are written by West, have themes of flexing and ambition.